Professional associations, reference sources, specialist libraries and websites

 Shelf location: 615.1141 BRI 2nd floor Holloway Road (Reference Only)

-- British National Formulary via Best Practice ★
+- British National Formulary via BMJ Best Practice ★

-Accessing BNF: In Best Practice, click on Resources at the top of the page and then Drug database.
+Accessing BNF: Once in Best Practice, click on Resources at the top of the page and then Drug database.

 - United States Pharmacopeial Convention (2012) The United States Pharmacopeia: the national formulary.
 Rockville, MD: United States Pharmacopeial Convention.